 There is usually also a crispy fried tofu snack on the menu, as well as Thai fried rice, a Thai cucumber salad, and various specials.
 Stop by for bubble tea or a sweet Thai iced coffee.
 For a combination that is flavorful and fresh – you can’t go wrong here.

-2. Enjoy Pies on the Fly at Tin Can Pizzeria
+2. Tin Can Pizzeria

 While pizza is popular everywhere, it makes sense that the fleet of the best food trucks in Asheville would include one with obsessively well-designed pizza.
 Tin Can Pizzeria starts with a 72-hour bulk fermented sourdough crust, which is then hand-tossed and made to order right on-site in the truck.